 Halal is an Arabic term which means permitted, so basically Halal is a standard defined for consumable foods to all Muslims worldwide as per Islamic law.
-Halal is nothing but a standard set of requirements which the food has to fulfil in order to be fit for consumption of Muslims.
-The definition of Halal and the procedure is been described in the holy book of Quran.
+Halal is nothing but a standard set of requirements that the food has to fulfill in order to be fit for the consumption of Muslims.
+The definition of Halal and the procedure is been described in the holy book of the Quran.

 Step1: Apply for the HALAL certification